PyHOGS/pyhogs.github.io/content/Python Hour/python-hour-2014-11-24.md

 Title: Python Hour - 24 November 2014
 Slug: python-hour-2014-11-24
 Date: 2014-11-24 11:00 UTC-07:00
-Tags: teaching python
+Tags: teaching python, 2-D interpolation
 Summary: Summary of PyHOGs meeting on November 24, 2014
 Author: Earle Wilson

 ### Meeting Summary

+Attendance: Parker M., Michelle W. and Earle W.

-Today we talked about using Python in the classroom.
-Parker is planning to teach his Puget Sound oceanography course next quarter and hopes to give his students the chance to explore data and model output using Python.
-The challenge is that most students will have little to no prior programming experience and Parker cannot afford to spend too much class time teaching the language.
+For most of the meeting, the group discussed some strategies for introducing Python in the classroom.
+Parker motivated the discussion by sharing his plans for using Python in his Puget Sound oceanography course, which he will offer next quarter.
+The challenge he outlined is getting students to use Python to explore data and model output without letting that experience detract from the main objectives of the course.

-Michelle advised that a few instructional sessions will be necessary.
-She described these sessions as an opportunity for students to interact with some simple, pre-written code as the instructor guides them through the important concepts.
-I supported this idea and suggested borrowing some ideas from the [Software Carpentry](http://software-carpentry.org/) teaching lab.
-Their teaching philosphy is to empower learners by introducing them to interesting yet instructive examples that they will find immediately useful.
-We all seemed to agree that teaching the fundamentals of the language, without providing interesting applications, will likely disengage students.
+Michelle advised that a few hands-on instructional sessions will be necessary.
+Earle supported this idea and suggested borrowing some ideas from the [Software Carpentry](http://software-carpentry.org/) teaching lab, in particular the strategy of introducing instructive yet interesting examples that students will find immediately useful.
+Everyone seemed to agree that teaching the fundamentals of the language, without providing interesting applications, will not be the best use of time and will likely disengage students.
+In other words,

+	:::python
+	def foobar():
+		print "Hello World.
+We promise to come up with a better example."

 Parker asked about how to interpolate from one 2-D plaid grid to another.
-I suggested using the [scipy.interpolate.interp2d](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.interpolate.interp2d.html) function.
+Earle suggested using the [scipy.interpolate.interp2d](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.interpolate.interp2d.html) function.